robenkleene/design-references/cinema-4d/cinema-4d.md

 ## Refractions

 - **Refraction**: How fast light moves through a vacuum and how fast it moves through a material and an object.
 So `1.5` means light is going to move `1.5` times slower through the material than it would normally.

+## Cameras

+- Create a camera by clicking the camera button
+- By default the camera uses the current viewport view
+- While the little box icon to the right of the camera is selected, any movement you make will change the perspective of the camera.
+To move without changing the perspective of the camera, toggle off the little box icon.
+- If a camera isn't selected, you're using the perspective view camera, which is used to navigate the scene.